 Oklahoma is characterized by a humid subtropical climate.
 Summers are hot with temperatures often soaring past 90 degrees, particularly in the western part of the state.
 While slightly cooler, the eastern region tends to experience increased humidity, which also contributes to the uncomfortable summer weather.
 Winters temperatures can dip below freezing, but not for terribly long cold spells.
 The western panhandle experiences a longer, colder winter than the southeastern region, but frozen soil is generally not an issue in the state.

 Tornadoes are a threat to many midwestern and southern states.
 Homeowners can install a storm shelter in their home if it is in a region that is historically prone to tornado formation.
-In-home storm shelters may cost between $3,000 and $30,000 on average.
+If you’re considering this option, in-home storm shelters may cost between $3,000 and $30,000 on average.
 There are many customizable options that include an underground shelter, an above-ground safe room secured by bolts into the foundational concrete, or a space retrofitted in the garage floor.
 The addition of a storm shelter will typically add value to your home should you choose to resell in the future.

 Extreme heat, low humidity, and dry vegetation caused by drought make dangerous conditions for a wildfire.
 Oklahoma residents in areas prone to drought should take every precaution to prevent the spread of wildfires, such as refraining from the use of a burn pile or even building an outdoor campfire.
 Homeowners should stay in communication with local authorities to assess wildfire risk and invest in the recommended insurance plan in the case of any natural disaster.